Prisjakt/feed-specification/docs/deprecation-policy.md

 ## Communication Time

 - When we change or remove existing functionality we will mark this change as deprecated in the field changelog **1 month in advance**
-- After **1 month** we will release the changes and they will have effect on your data at the next ingestin run
+- After **1 month** we will release the changes and they will have effect on your data at the next ingestion